pw4rn3r/ECE382/labs/lab3/index.md

 (This marks the end of the Mega Prelab.)
 ---------------------------------------------------------------
 ## Logic Analyzer
-The answers to the logic analyzer section will be posted to Bitbucket along with the functionality code.
+The answers to the logic analyzer section will be posted to Bitbucket in the lab writeup.
 ###Physical communication
 Connect the LCD Booster Pack to your TI Launch Pad.
 Make sure that the buttons on the Booster Pack are aligned with the buttons on the MSP430.
 The pin numbers on the Boosterpack should match the pin numbers of the MSP430.
 <br>